How to Make a Sweet Southern Persimmon Pie

 • 1/2 cup heavy whipping cream

-• 1 pie crust (I use this homemade recipe)
+• 1 pie crust (I use the recipe found in The Homemade Household)

 Instructions